 You can run multiple query / export pairs in one invocation — each export writes the result of the immediately preceding query.

-login --system production
+cmsquery-cli login --system localhost ^

 query --sql "select top 50 si_id, si_name, si_creation_time from ci_infoobjects where si_kind = 'Webi' order by si_creation_time desc" --includePath